singlestone/data_python_exercise/README.md

 Your first tasks are to :

 * Clone this repo
 * Unencrypt the project direction file  interview_problem.md.encrypted.
-The file has been encrypted using ssl and AES-256-CBC.
+The file has been encrypted using the AES-256-CBC algorithm with openssl.

 * Follow the directions interview_problem.md